 |Tang Dynasty sculpture at National Palace Museum|

-Notes: I was not paid money to write this post, and we don't have any affiliation with NTNU or Camp Taiwan other than sending our kids to camp there in the summer of 2014.
-I just wanted to share my experience, after finding it so difficult to locate real reviews about either program!
+Notes: I was not paid money to write this post, and we don't have any affiliation with NTNU other than sending our kids to camp there in the summer of 2014 and again in 2018.
+I just wanted to share my experience, after finding it so difficult to locate real reviews about the program!

 However, since posting this review, I have added affiliate links for Amazon and Airbnb on this page.
 I get a small commission or travel credit if you click on them and spend money on those sites.
 If you don't want to use the links, here are the plain old links: Amazon/Airbnb.
 I also use advertising on the page, which you can turn off by switching to reader view in Firefox or Safari, or by using an ad blocker.